Healthdirect Australia Help Center

 In this example, the participant has turned off both their camera and microphone.

-In this example, the participant has tabbed away to another screen or application.
+In this example, the participant has tabbed away to another screen or application or has answered a phone call while in the Video Call.
 The participant can still hear you while tabbed away and can be guided to tab back to the browser they are using for the Video Call.

 A pause icon displays and the message in their screen (under their initials) reads: